acm-uiuc/icpc-website/_posts/2014-10-21-fall-2014-practice-8-summary.md

 layout: post
 category: practices
 time: 8:00 PM
-description: Summary of our eighth weekly practice.
+description: Summary of our eighth weekly practice of the Fall 2014 semester.
 ---

 At today's practice, Jingbo gave a guest lecture on basic dynamic programming (DP)